 The Imperial Navy

 The Imperial Navy is the naval branch of the Galactic Empire’s military.
 The primary weapons utilized by the Imperial Navy are laser-based ship-to-ship batteries.
 It is also equipped with a vast range of proton torpedoes and ion cannons which as particle-based weaponry.
 The Imperial Navy has 12+ Superstar destroyers, 250k+ Imperial II-class ships, millions of smaller cruisers/frigates/gunboats, and 50000+ battlecruisers.
 Each ship carries at least a half squadron of fighters with some housing a wing of tie fighters/bombers/interceptors/predators.

 Star Wars vs Star Trek: Rancor or Hengrauggi?

-Rancors are semi-sentient monsters beasts and predators from the planet Dathomir.
+Rancors are semi-sentient Star Wars creatures, monster beasts, and predators from the planet Dathomir.
 A Rancor is about the size of an elephant and can fit a person in its hand.
 Their average height is 5 meters and their average mass is 1,650 kg.
 They possess fiercely tough hides resistant to a lot of conventional weapons and have some seriously threatening teeth and claws.

-Star Wars vs Star Trek: Tatooine, the desert planet or Qo’noS, homeworld of the Klingon species?
+Star Wars vs Star Trek: Tatooine, the desert planet, or Qo’noS, the homeworld of the Klingon species?

 Tatooine, the desert planet